 Our brother, George Thomas Kellam known to many of his friends and co-workers as “Butch,” fell asleep and entered another realm of life on early Sunday morning, April 7, 2019 at Peninsula Regional Medical Center in Salisbury, Maryland, at the age of sixty.
 He was the son of the late John Thomas Kellam and Ernestine Mae Boggs Kellam.
 He was also preceded in death by his grandson, Winston Kameron Miller; two sisters, Teresa Kellam and Frances West-Portier; three brothers, Herbert Kellam, Clifton Wise, and Thomas Lee Kellam; and three brothers-in-law, Thomas Jeffery Parker, William James Parker, and Preston “Buddy Pole” Kellam.

-To send flowers in memory of George Thomas "Butch" Kellam, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of George Thomas "Butch" Kellam, please visit our Heartfelt Sympathies Store.

 George was reared and educated in Accomack County.
 He entered the workforce at Holly Farms, now Tyson Foods, and dedicated twenty-five years of service.
 In later years, he gained employment with the Town of Onancock and worked there for thirteen years until his health began to fail in February 2016; he then retired.
 George was a dependable, loyal, and dedicated worker.
 He only missed 10 days of work throughout his entire career.